 - Shopping Bag - Bags made from recycled plastics are durable as well as sustainable.
 Eg. Bags by Ahimsa Collective

 - Packaging material - Recycled polystyrene is used in the manufacture of cartons for packaging as well as other products which protect goods during shipment.
 Styrofoam is also a polystyrene material with buffered air bubbles.
-This recycled plastic, in addition to the packaging materials, makes an excellent thermal insulation and is used in several different products.
+This recycled plastic, in addition to the packaging materials, makes excellent thermal insulation and is used in several different products.

 - Rubber Planter- These planters are made from tyres.
 Eg. Upcycles Studio